xumingkuan/Autonomous-Driving-2019/homework3/README.md

 ### 1. Ground detection.

 The first step of detection is ground detection.
-You need to replace the fake implementation placed inside `singe_frame_detector.cc` inside function `GetGroundAndObstacles`.
+You need to replace the fake implementation placed inside `single_frame_detector.cc` inside function `GetGroundAndObstacles`.
 The ground points will be shown in blue.
 You can either estimate the ground heights based on the single frame data or use a pre-generated ground height set based on the whole data set.
 If you choose the latter way, Please also submit the code you wrote to get that.

 Notes: